nashkevin/Shape-Shmup/README.md

 ## Instructions
 First, be sure to have the latest versions of Java and Maven installed.
 Then, clone or download this repository.
 Finally, `make run` or `mvn jetty:run`.
 This will start the game server.
 In your browser, navigate to `127.0.0.1:8080`.
 Clients who are connected to the same local network as you can also connect to your local IP address at port 8080 to access your server.

-YOu can also run the unit tests with the command `mvn test`.
+You can also run the unit tests with the command `mvn test`.

 ## Credits
 Here is a comprehensive list of the pre-existing APIs, libraries, and other technologies that make our game possible.